allofmeng/MSL/README.md

 - **Talks to:** Decaid's REST + WebSocket API on port 8080.
 There is no direct Bluetooth from the skin.

-MSL is a fork of [`allofmeng/streamline_project`](https://github.com/allofmeng/streamline_project) (called *Streamline.js* until v0.0.1).
+MSL is a fork of [`allofmeng/streamline_project`](https://github.com/allofmeng/streamline_project) (called *Streamline.js* ).

 ---

 ## Quick start

-Three ways to run it, cheapest first.
+few ways to run it on your device , inside Decaid etc.
+**1. Install from a URL**, while Decaid app is running go to http://localhost:8080/api/v1/plugins/settings.reaplugin/ui , scroll down to Install Skin and type in allofmeng/MSL and hit install.

-**1. Any static server, with a live Decaid elsewhere on the network.**
+**2. Any static server, with a live Decaid elsewhere on the network.**

 ```bash
 python3 -m http.server 8000   # then open http://localhost:8000/